Skip to main content

 • Receive your free evaluation.
 Soon after all your transcripts are in, you'll get your official evaluation.
 It will show you what was transferred in — and what classes you need to complete.

-Can You Earn a Bachelor's Degree Online?
+Can You Get a Bachelor's Degree Fully Online?

 If you’d rather not attend school on campus or need the flexibility to earn a degree while working full time, then earning an online bachelor's degree could be right for you.
-Luckily, there are many options for online BA programs.

 How Fast Can You Get a Bachelor's Degree Online?

-A bachelor’s degree is traditionally a 120-credit program that takes about four years to complete, but the actual time it takes to earn your degree can vary.
+A bachelor’s degree is traditionally a 120-credit program that takes about four years to complete, although the actual time it takes to earn your degree can vary.
 At SNHU, for example, six 8-week terms throughout the year mean you can complete as many as 12 courses annually.

 If you take a full course load and transfer credits, you could finish your degree faster.
 If you take fewer classes each term, it may take longer than four years to complete your program.

-How Much Does it Cost to Earn a BA Degree?
+How Much Does It Cost to Earn a BA Degree?

 Earning an online bachelor's degree can often be less expensive than an on-campus degree because you’ll save money on housing costs, meal plans and other on-campus service fees.
 But even in an online degree program, there can be additional costs aside from your tuition — such as textbooks, online learning resources, software and other technology needs.